 The food we choose to consume does make a huge difference in the health of your skin and inflammation.
 For healthy glowing skin remove sugar, alcohol, caffeine, and processed or junk foods from your diet, gluten and dairy are also offenders causing inflammation, they are harmful to your gut health and can lead to autoimmunity and thyroid dysfunction.
 Eliminate all sources of inflammation from your diet to help reduce inflammation of your skin.
 Studies have shown that acne is absent in populations consuming Palaeolithic diets with low glycaemic load and no consumption of milk or dairy products.

-Pro + Pre-Biotics The ability of the gut microbiota and oral probiotics to influence systemic inflammation, oxidative stress, glycemic control, tissue lipid content and even mood itself, may have important implications in acne
+Pro and Pre-Biotics The ability of the gut microbiota and oral probiotics to influence systemic inflammation, oxidative stress, glycemic control, tissue lipid content and even mood itself, may have important implications in acne

 What are some common causes of inflammation?